isomerpages/sp-5gacademy/resources/events/_posts/2022-01-20-post-26 Jan 2022: Transforming Industrial Operations with ARVR.md

 layout: post
 description: ""
 ---
 # About the Event

 IMDA PIXEL is bringing you a session on Transforming Industrial Operations with ARVR, featuring speakers from Microsoft, PTC Vuforia, Realwear, SFX Corporation and a PIXEL alumni, Hiverlab!

 In this second edition of a 3-part ARVR webinar series, hear how ARVR projects with organisations such as Lockheed Martin, DB Schenker and Caterpillar are making real business impact.

-Join us on Wednesday 26 January, 2:30pm to 4:30pm.

 # Details
 **DATE: 26 JANUARY 2022 <br>